Anjali17aj/Web-Messenger/README.md

 ## Features

 Users can seamlessly send messages in real-time, fostering instant and meaningful conversations.
 The intuitive interface provides a smooth chatting experience, allowing users to send a new message, edit/update and delete messages effortlessly, and even displaying standard Indian time and date, ensuring that users stay informed about the local timestamp of their conversations.
+Real-time Messaging: Experience the thrill of instant communication with real-time message delivery.

 ## Run Locally